Goscord/website/README.md

 # Goscord Website
-The Goscord API website, it is written with NextJS.
+The Goscord API website, it is written with React, NextJS and Tailwind.